Best practices for Exchange listings

 Listings that get the most interest

-Listings with a detailed and organized description have a higher chance of selling on Exchange.
-We recommend that you aim for at least 500 words in your listing's description.
+Listings with a detailed and organized description have a better chance of selling on Exchange.
+We recommend that you aim for at least 1000 words in your listing's description.

 Serious buyers are looking for serious sellers, so a professional listing that was written carefully performs better than a listing with missing information.